ditatompel/insights/content/blog/public-api-monero-remote-node-list/index.md

 - `cors`: Filter nodes that have `Access-Control-Allow-Origin` header or not.
 Options:
   - `1`: Return nodes that have `Access-Control-Allow-Origin` header.
   - `-1`: No CORS filter is applied (default).
+- `spynode`: Possible values:
+  - `-1` or not set: Display both spy and honest nodes (default).
+  - `1`: Only show "possibly" spy nodes.
+  - `0`: Only show "honest" nodes.
+- `archived`: Archived node.
+Possible values:
+  - `0` or not set: shows only active nodes (default).
+  - `1`: shows only archived nodes.
+  - `-1`: shows both archived and active nodes.

 For example, if you want to **list CORS enabled Monero nodes using https from United States sorted from recently checked node**: